PureBox

 If U.S. state privacy laws apply to you (including California, Colorado, Connecticut, Virginia, Utah, Texas, Oregon, and similar), this section provides additional disclosures. **Categories of personal information collected.** In the prior twelve (12) months, we have collected the categories described in Section 2 (identifiers, account and commercial information, internet/electronic activity, geolocation derived from IP, Gmail-derived content and metadata, inferences drawn from the foregoing, and communications/support data). **Sources.** See Section 3. **Purposes.** See Section 4. **Recipients.** See Section 7. **Retention.** See Section 9. **Sensitive personal information.** We do not request sensitive personal information.
 If such information appears incidentally in your Gmail content, we process it only to provide the Service and not for the purpose of inferring characteristics about you. **We do not sell personal information** for monetary consideration, and **we do not share personal information for cross-context behavioral advertising**.
 We honor Global Privacy Control ("GPC") signals as a request to opt out of sale or sharing to the extent applicable. **California Shine the Light.** California residents may request information about our disclosure of personal information to third parties for their direct marketing purposes.
 We do not disclose personal information to third parties for their direct marketing purposes. **Your rights.** Subject to applicable law, you may request to know, access, correct, delete, opt out of sale/sharing, opt out of certain profiling or automated decision-making, and appeal our response.
 Colorado, Connecticut, Virginia, and similar-state residents may also appeal decisions about their rights requests by replying to our response or by contacting us at the address below.
 If you are not satisfied with our appeal response, you may contact your state attorney general. **Authorized agents.** You may designate an authorized agent to make requests on your behalf, subject to verification.

-The Service is not directed to children under 18 (or the higher age of majority in your jurisdiction), and we do not knowingly collect personal information from children.
+### Minimum age The Service is not directed to children under 16, or under the lower minimum age permitted by member-state law where such law applies.
+We do not knowingly collect personal information from children below that minimum age.
 If you believe a child provided us personal information, contact us so we can take appropriate action, including account deletion.

 Some features of the Service apply automated classification, ranking, or scoring to mailbox messages.
 Where a decision produces legal or similarly significant effects on you and is based solely on automated processing, and where required by law, you have the right to obtain human review, express your point of view, and contest the decision.
 Most Service features involve suggestions that you review and apply, so human-in-the-loop review is available by default.